 Walks in the 1990s In the 1990s, Nature Society (Singapore) (NSS) had been conducting walks for members to showcase the wildlife and greenery along the rail corridor.
 28 Sunday: Rail trek with Goh Si Guim.
 Meet at 7.30 am opposite the junction of Upper Bukit Timah Road and Rifle Range Road (map 195).
-The junction is near the Yeo Hiap Seng factory.
+The junction is near the Yeo Hlap Seng factory.
 Changes in our economic fortunes have led to the demise of the westward stretch of the railway system.
-This casualty is a gain for Mother Nature who has gradualty reclaimed the remains into her realm.
-Come and enjoy the peace and quiet, wildlife and greenery that now reigns along this line which once brought "fuel to fire" to the busy Jurong Industrial 6 Sunday: Ramble on the Rails with Goh Si Guim (tel: 772-5255).
+This casuality is a gain for Mother Nature who has gradually reclaimed the remains into her realm.
+Come and enjoy the peace and quiet, wildlife and greenery that now reigns along this line which once brought "fuel to fire" to the busy Jurong Industrial Estate.
+6 Sunday: Ramble on the Rails with Goh Si Guim (tel: 772-5255).
 Meet at Alexandra Hospital carpark, in front of Somedico Pharmacy at 0800 hrs.
 This four-km walk along the railway line to Holland Woods takes you pass housing estates and open wasteland.
-You will see some freshwater habitats, wildflowers, culityated plots, birds and much more.
+You will see some freshwater habitats, wildflowers, culitvated plots, birds and much more.
 Bring guidebooks for a more rewarding stroll.
-The walk should end by noon.
+The walk should end bynoon.
 If it proves popular, we will have more outings to explore the line up to Woodlands.
 (See page 7 for the recce report.)
 22 Sunday: Rail trekking with Goh Si Guim.
 Meet at 7.30 am at Buona Vista MRT station.
 Si Guim continues the walk along the railway line up to Upper Bukit Timah, passing through cultivated plots and grasslands.
-Bring along your BP guides on wildflowers and amphibians.
-Raitrek II (25/9/94) n Sunday morning the Haze that clouded Singapore became notably bad, but for us hard-core nature lovers it did not detract us from our appointed 'Nature Stroll', the third of a series of Railtreks.
-About 30 of us met at Bukit Timah near the Yeo Hiap Railtreks.
+Bring along your BP guides on wildflowers and amphibians. <section-header><section-header><text><text><text><text> Snippets of Nature News to inform members of NSS of walks conducted by volunteers along the Rail Corridor (Source: Nature Society Singapore)